tirtavium/SwiftUI-Combine-CleanMVVM/README.md

 External Component :
   - NoteService Protocol can have many implementation class, and can be used by many of NoteBookInteractor since all they know is protocol so the open closed principle is possible since we can have many implementation as we wanted.
-  - Network, Core Data, file storing, or any external component is the responsible of service implementation, we no need unit test for service implementation.
+  - Network, Core Data, file storing, or any external component is the responsible of service implementation, unit test in this part more about integration test, make sure that fragility of integration test not make development harder.

 # Benefit